 Between 1990 and 1993, Keith was a NASA civil servant and served as Manager of Pressurized Payload Accommodations at the Space Station Freedom Program Office (SSFPO).
 As part of his prime responsibilities, Keith served as the Payload Accommodations Manager for the 2.5 Meter Centrifuge Facility, the Gas-Grain Simulation Facility, the Gravitational Biology Facility, and the CELSS Test Facility.
 Keith also participated in all SSF design reviews held during 1990-1993, representing the interests of the scientific payload community.
 Keith was also the SSFPO lead on biospecimen containment and was a NASA representative to the NRC Committee on Toxicology's subcommittee on Spacecraft Maximum Allowable Concentrations.

-Image: Keith at the top of a 7 pitch, 700+ foot climb on Stately Pleasure Dome, just above Lake Tenaya, Yosemite National Park, the most awesome place on this planet
+Image: Keith at the top of a 7 pitch, 700+ foot climb on Stately Pleasure Dome in 1992, just above Lake Tenaya, Yosemite National Park, the most awesome place on this planet

 Keith has had several other "careers".
 He has worked as a certified sign language interpreter for the hearing impaired at several universities and signed various speeches from the podium of the 1980 Democratic National Convention; was an advance man, local organizer, and finance officer for Jerry Brown's 1980 Presidential campaign and the 1982 Brown for U.S. Senate campaign; taught biology and sign language on several college faculties; worked on the Space Shuttle Program at Rockwell International's Downey Facility, and served time as an art major (earning an undergraduate degree in Fine Arts).